Procurement graduates are placed in agencies across government, and receive support and training in procurement over a two-year programme.

 We are looking for talent who:

-Applications open 6 July 2018.
+Applications are now closed and will reopen in early May 2019.
 Register your interest by creating a profile on MBIE’s careers site.

 For more information about the programme, email firstname.lastname@example.org.